This Paleo pumpkin and coconut custard is the perfect dessert for your Halloween and Thanksgiving parties! You can make them ahead, too!

 Heat the coconut milk in a small saucepan over low heat until it’s steaming but not boiling.

-(Don’t be impatient and add the hot coconut milk all at once or you’ll end up with scrambled eggs!).
+In a slow and constant stream, add the warmed coconut milk to the egg and syrup mixture, a little bit at a time, and mix vigorously.
+Don’t be impatient and add the hot coconut milk all at once or you’ll end up with scrambled eggs!

-Pour boiling water into the baking dishes until it reaches halfway up the ramekins and carefully transfer them to the oven.
+Pour boiling water into the baking dishes until it reaches halfway up the ramekins and shut the oven door.

 Bake custard cups for about 30 minutes.
 The custards are ready when a knife inserted into them comes out clean and they’re still slightly jiggly in the middle.

-These custards taste great cold, too.
-Refrigerate the ramekins for up to four days and top with toasted coconut right before you devour them.
+These custards can be made ahead because they taste great chilled.
+Refrigerate the ramekins for up to four days and top with whipped coconut cream and toasted coconut right before you devour them.

 Prep Time10 minutes